• SEO

 To put it another way, price stickiness refers to the tendency of prices to stay the same or to change gradually despite changes in the costs of producing and selling the goods or services.The economy's operations and efficiency may suffer as a result of this stickiness.

-Price stickiness, for example, can have the same welfare-reducing effects and deadweight losses as government-imposed price controls from a microeconomic perspective.Instead of just affecting nominal price levels, changes in money supply may have an impact on the real economy, causing changes in investment, employment, output and consumption.
+Price stickiness, for example, can have the same welfare-reducing effects and deadweight losses as government-imposed price controls from a microeconomic perspective.Instead of just affecting nominal price levels, changes in moneysupply may have an impact on the real economy, causing changes in investment, employment, output and consumption.

-When prices are unable to respond quickly enough to shifts in the money supply or the state of the economy, the market becomes inefficient, which leads to market disequilibrium.New Keynesian macroeconomic theory relies on price stickiness to explain why markets may fail to reach equilibrium in the short or even long term.
+When prices are unable to respond quickly enough to shifts in the moneysupply or the state of the economy, the market becomes inefficient, which leads to market disequilibrium.New Keynesian macroeconomic theory relies on price stickiness to explain why markets may fail to reach equilibrium in the short or even long term.

 What Causes Sticky Prices?